evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 To inscribe a new asset generated by P2PPD:

 1. **Check the Authorized Block Winner**
-   - After block height +4, visit the Deployment Inscription or use the [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/authorization-script.py) to confirm the winning parent.
+   - After block height +4, visit the Deployment Inscription or use the [Authorization Script](https://github.com/evonbit/bitcoin-native-systems/blob/main/P2P%20Perpetual%20Distribution/02-scripts/authorization-script.py) to confirm the authorized parent.

 2. **If You Hold the Authorized Parent**
    - Inscribe as a child of the authorized parent